THE TOP 8 BRUNCH SPOTS TO TEMPT YOUR TASTEBUDS

 Clarke’s

 Enjoy your favourite comfort food with a boom of serious flavour.
-The most popular dishes have to be the Hash Eggs which come with toasted cauliflower and potatoes topped with poached eggs and hollandaise sauce, as well as their Huevos Rancheros with organic black beans slow-cooked in red wine, beer and smoked tomatoes served with fried eggs and avo.
+The most popular dishes have to be the Hash Eggs, which come with toasted cauliflower and potatoes topped with poached eggs and hollandaise sauce, as well as their Huevos Rancheros with organic black beans slow-cooked in red wine, beer, and smoked tomatoes served with fried eggs and avocado.

-You may find yourself queueing to get a table over the weekend, but it is well worth it.
+You may find yourself queuing to get a table over the weekend, but it is well worth it.

 Mulberry and Prince